 How Can I Become a Dental Hygienist in Alabama?

-Preparation for a dental hygienist career can begin in high school.
+An associate degree and professional licensure are the minimum requirements for becoming a dental hygienist in Alabama, but preparation for this career can begin in high school.
 Students interested in this profession should take courses in areas like biology and chemistry.
-They might also want to develop the skills essential for success in this field; dental hygienists will need good manual dexterity as well as interpersonal and communication skills.
+They may also want to develop the skills essential for success in this field; dental hygienists will need good manual dexterity as well as interpersonal and communication skills.

 Salary and Job Outlook